apigee/apigee-go-gen/README.md

     echo '
     Parent:
       - Child: Fizz
-      - Child: Buzz' | proxy-tool transform yaml-to-xml
+      - Child: Buzz' | apigee-go-gen transform yaml-to-xml
     ```
     > **NOTE:** Using echo as shown above will not work properly if your input already contains single quotes